mmolimar/kukulcan/README.md

 ### Configuration

 In the ``config`` directory, you'll find some files with the configurations for each of the APIs Kukulcan provides.
-All of the possible configs for each API are in these files with their description so, if you need to set some specific configs for your environment, you should set them there before starting.
+All the possible configs for each API are in these files with their description so, if you need to set some specific configs for your environment, you should set them there before starting.

 Also, there is an important environment variable named **``KUKULCAN_HOME``**.
 If not set, its default value will be